AnormCypher/AnormCypher/readme.md

 ## SBT Console Demo

+Clone the AnormCypher repository from github, and run `sbt test:console`

-Switch to an empty folder and create a build.sbt file with the following:
+Alternatively, you can create a build.sbt file with the following:
 ``` Scala
 scalaVersion := "2.11.6"